 Demineralization occurs when the pH in the mouth reaches 5.5 or lower.
 Our saliva is a natural defense against demineralization and contains calcium and phosphate (along with many other macro and trace minerals) that will neutralize acids and remineralize damaged teeth if allowed to work properly for sufficient time.
 This process is not quick, and it cannot work at all if the pH of our saliva is too low (too acidic).
 This is far too often the case with today’s standard American diet (SAD).

 Meetinghouse Dental Care and Trovato Nutrition provide oral health nutritional counseling as an integral component of our biological dentistry New Patient Consultation.
 The nutritional component of the visit reviews your average nutritional intake with the goal of supporting your ability to balance oral pH.
-Our on-staff biologic dental nutritionist, Anthony Trovato, MSACN, MNM, will perform a biophotonic scan to measure the quality and consistency of your diet, explain the pH cycle, and make suggestions on dietary and home care modifications.
+Our on-staff biologic dental nutritionist, Anthony Trovato, PhD, MSACN will perform a biophotonic scan to measure the quality and consistency of your diet, explain the pH cycle, and make suggestions on dietary and home care modifications.

 Anthony will efficiently cover as many topics as time allows: